-On January 4, 2022, following an update to the EUA for the Pfizer-BioNTech COVID-19 Vaccine, the CDC issued recommendations for the Pfizer-BioNTech COVID-19 vaccine to allow for administration of an additional (i.e. third) dose at least 28 days after completion of the two-dose primary series for certain children who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments.
-These expanded recommendations for certain 5 to 11 year olds are consistent with previously-issued recommendations for adolescents and adults.
+On January 4, 2022, following an update to the EUA for the Pfizer-BioNTech COVID-19 Vaccine, the CDC issued recommendations for the Pfizer-BioNTech COVID-19 vaccine to allow for administration of an additional (i.e. third) dose at least 28 days after completion of the two-dose primary series for certain children who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments, consistent with previously-issued recommendations for adolescents and adults.